Lady living abroad loses her property to fraudsters

 ISLAMABAD: The fraudsters prowling around to locate properties owned by those having settled abroad and pay short visits after prolonged absence from the country have struck once again in Islamabad, this time depriving a lady living in the United States of her precious piece of property located in posh F-8/3 sector of the federal capital.

-A spokesman for the Foreign Office when contacted by this correspondent for the version of the Ministry of the Foreign Affairs, said: “We always take care and follow stringent procedures while attesting such documents.
+Spokesman for the Foreign Office when contacted by this correspondent for the version of the Ministry of the Foreign Affairs, said, “We always take care and follow stringent procedures while attesting such documents.
 However, in this case, we have been informed by the FIA that Ashiq Hussain has allegedly signed a bogus Power of Attorney for which they are conducting an investigation.
 We are still waiting for the report.”

 The FIA officers engaged in the investigation of the case, have rounded up the personnel of CDA for investigation into bifurcation of the plot on fake documents, the FIA sources said.